elliotstokes/elliotstokes.github.io/_posts/2014-01-29-continuous-deployment-with-github-travis-and-heroku.md

 ##Travis Setup

-To get Travis to build your project you need to first log-in to [Travis](https://travis-ci.org/) and enable the repository's you want to build.
+To get Travis to build your project you need to first log-in to [Travis](https://travis-ci.org/) and enable the repositories you want to build.
 To do this click on the Accounts option and flick the appropriate switches.

 <img src="{{ site.url }}/assets/images/travis-repos.png" class="img-responsive"/>

-Once you have enabled travis on your repository's you need to tell it what to do.
+Once you have enabled travis on your repositories you need to tell it what to do.
 This is done by adding a <code>.travis.yml</code> file to your repo.
 Below is the .travis file I used.

 <pre>
 language: node_js
 node_js:
 - '0.10'
 deploy:
    provider: heroku
    app: runnur
    api_key:
       secure: SECUREKEYHERE...
 </pre>

 You can also [see the file here](https://github.com/elliotstokes/runnur/blob/master/.travis.yml).